NATIONAL PECAN PIE DAY | JULY 12

-National Pecan Pie Day is observed annually on July 12th.
-The delicious pecan pie is made primarily with corn syrup, pecan nuts, salt and vanilla flavoring with some variations including sugar syrup and molasses or maple syrup.
-Chocolate and bourbon whiskey are popular additions in some regions of the country.
-Pecan pie is often served with vanilla ice cream or whipped cream.
+Grab a slice on July 12th and celebrate National Pecan Pie Day!
+Mix up the ingredients using primarily corn syrup, pecan nuts, salt, and vanilla.
+Occasionally, recipes vary by including sugar syrup and molasses or maple syrup.
+Other additions include chocolate and bourbon whiskey in some regions of the country.
+Top it all off with vanilla ice cream or whipped cream.

-Pecan pie was significantly popularized by the makers of Karo syrup.
-Their company has claimed that the pie was a “discovery” in the 1930s by a corporate sales executive’s wife as a “new use for corn syrup.”
+Well-known cookbooks such as Fannie Farmer and The Joy of Cooking did not include this dessert until 1940.
+By then, Karo syrup found its way to the pantry shelves.
+Of course, the makers of the sweet syrup increased the popularity of pecan pie.
+Their company claimed the pie was a “discovery” in the 1930s by a corporate sales executive’s wife as a “new use for corn syrup.”

 HOW TO OBSERVE NATIONAL PECAN PIE DAY

 Make your family’s pecan pie recipe.
 Did you know you can also try miniature pecan pies or bars as an alternative to pie?
 Find a recipe here.
 If you still want to have a traditional pie, we have you covered.
 Try this irresistible Pecan Pie recipe.
 National Day Calendar® would love to try your recipes.
 Be sure to send them our way, and we’ll give them a whirl!
 Post photos on social media using #NationalPecanPieDay.